huorswords/huorswords.github.io/_posts/2019-10-28-access-private-azure-artifacts-from-docker.md

 ## Acknoledgement

 This solution is just an implementation suggested on [this stackoverflow question](https://stackoverflow.com/questions/57549771/azure-devops-private-nuget-repo-unauthorized-when-building-with-docker).
-Thank you OP and Stack Overflow users that answer de question.
+Thank you OP and Stack Overflow users that answered de question.
 All the kudos are yours. :)